 Key features to understand when it comes to SMSF Loans:

 - SMSF can payout or reduce the mortgage

 - Purchase residential property as an investment

 - Security of a limited resource loan

 What is the SMSF Loan Approval Process?

 Hunter Galloway’s team will guide you through this process so that it will be completed in a seamless and easy way.
-However having a general understanding of the approval process always helps.
-Take a look at the process below.

 - Determine and establish your SMSF

 - Obtain approval